 All research students are required to follow all the courses recommended by the Supervisory Committee/or compulsory for the degree programme.
-M.Phil. and Ph.D students are allowed to follow courses up to a total of 10 credits free of charge.

 In addition the students shall follow CS 5212 Scientific Writing course and ST 5102 Basic Statistics course, if they have not followed similar courses during their undergraduate level and obtained a "B" grade or above.
 If similar courses offered by the respective Boards of Study are followed, these courses could be exempted.